michaeljcalkins/historical-win-by-distance-probability/README.md

 1. With no riskmanagement, call credit spreads are actually very successful.
 1. You make 25 - 35% more profit with bad risk management and almost 80% more profit with good risk management.

+Consistency and risk management can make you very successful.

 ## Unanswered Questions

 1. How do winning streaks effect this trend?